The Master in Fashion Design is a star program, fulfilling the dream of entering the world of fashion and handing out the keys of its main language.

 This program perfectly integrates the words contained in its title, Fashion and Design, into two main areas.
 The first area is based on research —a full immersion to acquire cultural and technical skills— while the second is practice-driven and aims to realize and present an impressive capsule collection.

 This intensive specialization program is run by teachers from the industry and special guests, granting unlimited access to the Design Lab, computer labs and the immense library.
-It also includes a starting toolkit, a field trip to Milan Fashion Week and internship opportunities.
+It also includes a starting toolkit and internship opportunities.
 The two main projects —the first involving the research of figurines and the second transforming those figurines into a capsule collection— can be presented as a high-quality personal portfolio.

 Lessons amount to a total of 700 contact hours and the overall obtainment of 80 credits.